mehdikhosravian/Artificial-Neural-Network/README.md

 # Artificial-Neural-Network
-Applying ANN for a classification problem
+Applying Artificial Neural Network for a classification problem.